 Also, Dr. Wallace is currently teaching a FREE financial literacy course in

 inner-city Houston, TX, and he has already agreed to expand the course to New Orleans, Louisiana.
 He is currently working on scaling the course, so that it can be taught to Black across the country.

 As you know, we have been pushing to raise funds to cover the costs associated with our work.
 The initial goal was $50,000; however, we have fallen far short of that, raising less than $700 in the past year.
 While this lack of support has not stopped us from moving forward to reach those is need of what we offer, it has significantly limited our potential to impact this issue on a grand scale.

 Your support will make a huge impact on the ability to turn the tide in this war.

 Founder ~ Chief Executive Officer

 You can donate by using the donate button here on the site or by clicking on the ‘Donate’ button below.

-Support the Odyssey Consortium!
+Support The Odyssey Project!